-Accordingly, the College has adopted the procedures outlined in LCTCS Policy #9.002 Title IX Grievance Procedures and has established these College Power-Based Violence/Title IX Formal Grievance Procedures as the process to resolve Formal Complaints related to both Power-Based Violence and Title IX, as follows:
+Accordingly, the College has adopted the procedures outlined in LCTCS Policy #9.002 Title IX Grievance Procedures as the process to resolve Formal Complaints related to both Power-Based Violence and Title IX.
+If the alleged conduct does not meet the definition of power-based violence or sexual misconduct, the process will proceed relevant to the appropriate College Grievance Procedure.